Frequently Asked Questions (FAQ) – February 2026 California Bar Examination for Attorney Applicants

 On Wednesday, applicants take a 200-question multiple-choice exam given in 2 three-hour sessions.
 Applicants are tested on six subjects: Torts, 34 questions; Contracts, 34 questions; Constitutional Law, 33 questions; Criminal Law & Procedure, 33 questions; Evidence, 33 questions; and Real Property, 33 questions.

-Effective with the February 2015 administration of the Multistate Bar Examination (MBE), a seventh content area – Civil Procedure – will be covered for the first time.
+Effective with the February 2015 administration of the Multistate Bar Examination (MBE), a seventh content area – Civil Procedure – was covered for the first time.

 The MBE consists of 200 multiple-choice questions, of which 190 are scored items and 10 are unscored pretest items.
 The current list of topics include Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
 The addition of Civil Procedure will mean that the number of questions per topic will decrease.
 Starting in 2015, there will be 28 questions covering Contracts, and 27